Jstith/Q-Learner-Vizualizer/readme.md

 # Q-Learner-Learner

 This is a little pet project to visualize how a simple Q-learner works, specifically in the context of a path-finding algorithm.
-I learned about Q-learning in an online course, but I was pretty disappointing in the visualization provided to study / test Q-learning.
+I learned about Q-learning in an online course, but I was pretty disappointed in the visualization provided to study / test Q-learning.
 So, I decided to re-write a Q-learner from scratch and create a visual environment around it to help visualize and understand the development of Q-tables as an entity explores its environment.

 ![](static/training.gif)